 03Show Your Potential

-If you are meeting with a potential vendor for the first time, odds are he/she may know nothing about your company.
+If you are meeting with a potential vendor for the first time, odds are they may know nothing about your company.
 Begin the negotiation with some history of your retail business.
 Explain any future expansion plans and let the vendor know how doing business with you will help them.

 04Ask About Incentives